 The axis of the Earth is tilted about 23°27'.
 Having the effect of seasons when the Earth moves around the sun.
 The tilt is also not quite stable, it wobbles a bit thus causing slight variations in the climate throughout the seasons.
 Even the distance from the Earth to the sun is not the same throughout the year.
 This creates more variations in the climate in those seasons.

-As said before, the Earth rotates around its axis and it does that in 24 hours, that is 15° per hour.
+As said before, the Earth rotates around its axis and it does that in about 24 hours, that is 15° per hour.
 Each hour is divided into 60 minutes from 00 to 59 and hours are numbered from 00 to 23.
 Worldwide aviation uses a 24 hour clock and this is based on UTC, Coordinated Universal Time.
 In the old days this used to be called GMT, Greenwich Mean Time.

 The Earth is also divided into time zones and each zone is roughly 15° apart, equal to an hour.
 This way each zone has its own local time, although local mean time (see below) is different for each of the 15° meridians of longitude in that zone.
 Greenwich (UTC) is in the Z (Zulu) time zone, this notation is sometimes used in meteorological forecasts to indicate UTC.